mazhang2718/torch-rnn/NOTES_JK.md

 - made a new ssh key on the EC2 using this page: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
 - added it as an authorized key in my settings in GitHub
+- on the web, forked the torch-rnn repo to my own account
+- then cloned [my fork](https://github.com/jkeefe/torch-rnn) onto the EC2 instance
+- created a new branch called dognames using `git branch dognames` and `git checkout dognames`
+- worked in this branch, being sure to push with `-u` to push the branch upstream: `git push -u origin dognames`

 ## Getting conda environment working

+- In retospect, this may not have been necessary.
+But did it anyway to maintain good practice.
 - couldn't use `conda` until added this to `.bashrc` `export PATH="/home/ubuntu/src/anaconda2/bin:$PATH"`
 - but `conda create --name dogs` ran into permissions problems